Blendtec/fedtest/README.md

 # Frontend Developer Test

 Thank you for you interest in Blendtec's Development Team.
-While we all work at multiple levels of the stack this simple test will help us understand your skills and familiarity with good coding practices in front end development.
+While we all work at multiple levels of the stack this simple test will help us understand your skills and familiarity with good coding practices in frontend development.

 ## Instructions